tsnellgrove/dark_castle3/doc/to_do.md

 29) Simplify if-statements with 'if x in [a, b, c]'.
 I think I already do this. (same as 17)

 - For Loops:
-4)use 'any' to return boolean rather than for-looping through lists
+4) use 'any' to return boolean rather than for-looping through lists
-5) pull variable assignments out of loops unless the variable will change within the loop 6)consider removing 'inline variables' that are only used once... just return the assigned value...
+5) pull variable assignments out of loops unless the variable will change within the loop
+6) consider removing 'inline variables' that are only used once... just return the assigned value...
 I am guilty of this one a lot...
 I like how it looks but should reconsider
 13) replace 'for i in range(len(lst)): lst_item = lst[i]' with 'for i, lst_item in enumerate(lst):' ; enumerate gives you both index and value as
 a tupple... need to see if I can use this?
 19) iterate with enumerate to get index & value (same as 13)